 Short Circuit Analysis

+[Details regarding short circuit analysis for the 2015 RTP are still under review.
+The scope document will be updated and sent out for stakeholder review at a later date.]
 ERCOT will perform a short circuit analysis based on a three-phase fault and single-line-to-ground (SLG) fault on the 2018 and 2021 summer peak reliability cases after adding all the projects identified in 2015 RTP.
+The maximum level of generation and spare autotransformers shall be placed on-line within these cases in order to ascertain the worst-case short circuit current levels.
+Subtransient generator impedances and a pre-fault voltage of 1.0 shall be utilized in the study.
 A report with the short circuit current level at each bus will be provided.

 Economic Analysis